Fourier coefficients of noninterdependent collective motions in heavy-ion collisions

-Note that Eq.~(\ref{Eq: Fourier expansion2}) is not a replacement of Eq.~(\ref{Eq: Fourier expansion}), but they are two representations of the same distribution with different emphases.
-The coefficients in the former expansion represent the genuine strengths of the collective motions, whereas those in the latter are experimental observables.
+Note that Eq.~(\ref{Eq: Fourier expansion2}) is not a replacement of Eq.~(\ref{Eq: Fourier expansion}), but they are two representations of the same distribution with different emphases, and both are applicable to real-data analyses.
+The coefficients in the former expansion represent the strengths of the collective motions driven by factorized actions, whereas those in the latter denote the final emergent collectivity modes.
+Typically, flow and CME measurements are conducted using multiparticle correlations based on the definition in Eq.~(\ref{Eq: Fourier expansion}), and the results thus obtained manifest $v_n$ ($a_n$), which can be readily demodulated into $\tilde{v}_n$ ($\tilde{a}_n$).

 In reality, the difference between $a_n$ and $\tilde{a}_n$ or between $v_n$ and $\tilde{v}_n$ is negligible for many harmonics.
 For example, the magnitude of $\tilde{a}_n\tilde{a}_m$ could be much smaller than $\tilde{v}_{n+m}$ or $\tilde{v}_{|n-m|}$.
-We will limit our discussion to only three coefficients: $\tilde{a}_1$, $\tilde{a}_3$ and $\tilde{v}_2$, and study how they are related to their counterparts, $a_1$, $a_3$ and $v_2$.
+We will focus on three coefficients: $\tilde{a}_1$, $\tilde{a}_3$ and $\tilde{v}_2$, and study how they are related to their counterparts, $a_1$, $a_3$ and $v_2$.
 Directed flow is not included, because $v_1$ is a rapidity-odd function in symmetric collisions, and its rapidity-integrated contribution to other coefficients will be zero in most cases.
 Now, Eq.~(\ref{Eq: Fourier expansion2}) takes a specific form:

 By comparing Eqs.~(\ref{Eq: Fourier expansion}) and (\ref{Eq: Fourier expansion3}), we find the following connections between phenomena and noumena,

 Here we ignore any higher-order term involving $\tilde{a}_1 \tilde{a}_3\tilde{v}_2$.